DRIVER-EU/node-test-bed-adapter/README.md

 - AVRO schema's and messages
 - Logging via console, file and via Kafka: you can set for each log provider the log level (e.g. error or debug)
 - Management
-  - heartbeat (topic: heartbeat), so you know which clients are online
+  - Heartbeat (topic: heartbeat), so you know which clients are online
-  - logging (topic: log-clientID): when Kafka Logging is enabled in the options
+  - Logging (topic: log-clientID): when Kafka Logging is enabled in the options
-  - TBD configuration (topic: configuration-clientID), so you can see which topics clients consume and produce
+  - Configuration (topic: configuration), so you can see which topics clients consume and produce

 ## Usage